-- The bill of exchange must be in writing. - The bill of exchange must contain an unconditional order to pay. - The drawer, drawee and the payee of a bill of exchange must be certain. - The amount of money which is payable through the bill must be certain. - Money means the legal tender money. - The drawer must sign the bill.
-It must be properly dated and stamped as per the Indian Stamp Act. - The drawee must accept the bill by putting his signature on the bill.
+- The drawer, drawee and the payee of a bill of exchange must be certain. - The amount of money which is payable through the bill must be certain. - Money means the legal tender money. - The drawer must sign the bill.
+It must be properly dated and stamped as per the Indian Stamp Act. - The drawee must accept the bill by putting his signature on the bill. - A bill may be payable on demand or after the expiry of a fixed period of time.
+Differences between the Promissory Note and bill of Exchange